LeeSchlesingerNYC/Exoplanets/README.md

 # Exoplanets

-Exoplanets are planets orbiting other stars
+Exoplanets are planets orbiting other stars.

-Using NASA data to determine if an observation indicates that an exoplanet was located
+This repository used NASA summary data of Kepler "objects of interests" to determine if an observation indicates that an exoplanet was located.

 Discovering exoplanets is approached with several techniques.
-Numbers in parentheses is planets confirmed:
+Numbers in parentheses is planets confirmed to NASA:
 * Astrometry	(1) - star wobbles compared to nearby stars
 * Disk Kinematics	(1) - looking for gaps in material around star (where it collected into an object
 * Eclipse Timing Variations	(16) - a binary star system where eclipsing has variation due to other object(s)